 - Top with the bruschetta.
 Place on a baking dish and cover with the top slice of bread.
-Bake in the oven for 25-30 minutes.
+Wrap the entire thing in foil and bake in the oven for 20 minutes.

-- Remove from the oven and slice the top piece of bread into cubes for dipping up the baked brie and bruschetta goodness!
+- Remove from the oven, remove the foil and slice the top piece of bread into cubes for dipping up the baked brie and bruschetta goodness!

 - Cut slits every inch along the edge of the bread bowl, for easy pulling apart and dipping.